 Order lab tests, if necessary.
 If you were anemic during pregnancy or lost a lot of blood at delivery, for example, your provider will order a blood test to check for anemia.
 If you had gestational diabetes, you'll need a glucose tolerance test.

 Order any immunizations you may need, such as a tetanus, diphtheria, and pertussis booster shot, a flu shot, or a rubella or chicken pox vaccine.
 (If you were not immune to rubella or chicken pox before your pregnancy, you should have been vaccinated before you left the hospital after delivery.
 If that didn't happen, you definitely should get vaccinated now.)
 The chicken pox vaccine requires two doses, so if you got your first dose immediately postpartum, you'll get the second dose now.

 Take care of necessary paperwork.
 If you're on maternity leave, for example, you may have forms for your healthcare provider to fill out.
 (Remember to bring them along.)

 Let you know when you should return for routine gynecological care (including any follow-up for your chosen contraceptive method) and give you any necessary referrals.

 Well Child Visits for Baby after Delivery at Goodland Family Health Center

-There are a lot of questions that doctors must ask, in the form of tests and measurements, some of which are more important at different stages of their newborn life.
+There are many questions that doctors must ask, in the form of tests and measurements, some of which are more important at different stages of their newborn life.
 Measuring the newborn is an important part of the examination process.
 Not only do you want to know how much your newborn weighs and how tall they are, but by taking these measurements every time you visit, you can see how fast he or she is growing throughout the earliest stages of their life.